 For dessert, check out their Gelateria.
 You can finish your meal with a delicious, flavorful sweet if you don’t want the heavier pastries.

 Ristorante al Vo is a fabulous place that makes handmade gnocchi.
-This makes one of the most popular restaurants in all of Trento.
+This makes it one of the most popular restaurants in all of Trento.
 They’re also a great place for brunch in Trento.
 This restaurant is located near the Piazza Duomo.
-This is a small, family owned restaurant that is run by 4 people who care about the quality of their dishes.
+This is a small, family-owned restaurant that is run by 4 people who care about the quality of their dishes.

 Their traditional menu includes a lot of Trentino dishes, including a polenta dish, Piatto unico del buonconsiglio.
 They also have beef carpaccio, tagliere di formaggi trentini, a dish with local cheeses from the area, and a sausage dish, tagliere di salumi Trentini.